9 Beginner Minimalism Tips: Start Simplifying Your Life (Easy Steps To A Minimalist Lifestyle)

 Here are 9 beginner minimalism tips to start simplifying your life.

-1. Determine Your Vision
+1. Determine Your Vision For A Minimalist Lifestyle

 As with anything new you introduce into your life aimed to change or better it, you need to know what you’re trying to achieve.